 HLLY Investors Have Opportunity to Lead Holley Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Holley Inc. ("Holley" or the "Company") (NYSE: HLLY).
+LOS ANGELES, Dec.
+5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Holley Inc. ("Holley" or the "Company") (NYSE: HLLY).

 Class Period: July 21, 2021 – February 6, 2023